-CIR-6: Transit Service and Bicycle/ Pedestrian Access to SMART Station or schedules between Santa Venetia and the San Rafael - Civic Center SMART station are warranted once train service is operational.
+CIR-6: Transit Service and Bicycle/ Pedestrian Access to SMART Station

+Encourage transit providers to determine whether expanded transit service routes and/ or schedules between Santa Venetia and the San Rafael - Civic Center SMART station are warranted once train service is operational.
 The provision of bicycle and pedestrian improvements/connections betwen Santa Venetia and the SMART station should also be encouraged.